-Sponsored by the University of Iowa College of Public Health, the Iowa State University College of Veterinary Medicine, the UI Department of Epidemiology, and the UI Center for Emerging Infectious Diseases.
+Sponsored by the University of Iowa College of Public Health, the UI Department of Epidemiology, and the Midwest Center of Excellence Vector-Borne Disease the UI Center for Emerging Infectious Diseases.

 Have questions about the conference, registration, abstract submission, or travel to and from Iowa City?
 Contact us: